 To comply with state and federal data collection and reporting requirements, we require clinical data from you.
 It helps us measure quality of care for our members.
 It helps us collaborate with you to address gaps in care.
 You must submit all clinical data including laboratory test results.
 Give us this data within 30 calendar days from the date of service or within the time specified by law.

 When giving us clinical data, you must follow state and federal laws, and obtain prior consent to give us the clinical data when state or federal law requires it.
 We need to provide the source of the data to satisfy National Committee for Quality Assurance (NCQA) audits or other compliance requirements.
 You must confirm that the information given to us is accurate and complete.

 We verify that security measures, protocols and practices are compliant with:

 We use the clinical data to:

-This protocol applies to all participating physicians and health care professionals, and it applies to all laboratory services, clinical and anatomic, ordered by physicians and health care professionals.
+This protocol applies to all participating physicians and health care professionals.
+It also applies to all laboratory services, clinical and anatomic, ordered by physicians and health care professionals.

 We do not allow our health care providers to earn money from referring members to a lab.
 This includes profits from:

 Investments in an entity where the referring health care provider generates business.